Richard Kogan (physician): Beethoven

-Thus, in the middle period of his life, Beethoven composed very dramatic music, full of heroism and nobility.
-Toward the end of his life—by then, he was completely deaf and was almost completely isolated—"his music-making became much more intimate, lyrical, expressive.
+In the middle period of his life, Beethoven composed very dramatic music, full of heroism and nobility.
+Toward the end of his life—when he was completely deaf and almost completely isolated—"his music-making became much more intimate, lyrical, expressive.
 You get the feeling that the music that he was creating was his own way of connecting with the outside world, was a way of establishing some kind of intimacy that was otherwise lacking in his life.
 [I]n the piano sonatas that he wrote [toward the end of his life] he bares his soul...
 He's not expressing the kind of heaven-storming rage he expressed in the Appassionata.
 [Now] he is disclosing a lifetime of suffering, but it's tempered, I believe, by wisdom."

-At the end of his life, in addition to the complete deafness, Beethoven also had a host of chronic illnesses: from cirrhosis of the liver, chronic renal failure, pancreatitis, and severe abdominal pain.
-But this man who desperately needed healing himself, says Kogan, "was trying to heal the world....
-I'm not sure that there's been any piece of music... that's healed more world-wide trauma than the finale of Beethoven's Ninth Symphony... the Ode to Joy.
+At the end of his life, Beethoven had a host of chronic illnesses, including cirrhosis of the liver, chronic renal failure, pancreatitis, and severe abdominal pain.
+But according to Kogan, this man, who desperately needed healing himself, "was trying to heal the world....
+I'm not sure that there's been any piece of music... that's healed more worldwide trauma than the finale of Beethoven's Ninth Symphony... the Ode to Joy".